UBC-CS/cpsc330-2021W2/README.md

 The exam will be closed-book and it will be administered through Canvas.

 You are required to bring your own computer or tablet to complete the exam.
 If you do not think you will have one available on the day of the exam, let your instructor know through Piazza **by February 9**.
 If you come to the exam without a computer, or if your computer malfunctions during the exam, you will be offered a paper version of the test.
+You do not need to bring anything else to the test: scrap paper will be provided and a basic calculator is accessible in Canvas.

 You are also required to bring your UBC student card or another piece or photo ID for identification. **If we are unable to verify your identity because you do not have a valid ID, your exam will be invalidated and you will be assigned a grade of 0.**

 Students who require special accommodations must register with CFA and take the exam at their facilities.
 Remember that **CFA requires you to do so at least 1 week prior to the exam**, so do this ASAP.
 If you fail to register with CFA and can not take the exam with them, we will not be able to provide alternative accommodations and you will have to take the exam with the rest of the class.

+If you are unable to attend the midterm because of unexpected externa circumstances, let me know using [this survey](https://ubc.ca1.qualtrics.com/jfe/form/SV_6olK9fPn6thTyom) by the end of February 20.
+Failing to communicate that you have missed the midterm in a timely manner will impact the options that we can provide to make up for it.

 ## Introduction